dogwaffles/blackjackProject/README.md

 > -Looking good.
 I reorganized down to 3 class files. main is free of functions, yet functional.
 Junk code is removed.
 Comments are up-to-date.
 Final push shouldn't be too much of a hassle (jinx)...

+# June 3:
+> -Was up overnight.
+I've gotten a lot done.
+I think I'll sit around and work on ideas for moving forward, today.
+    #FIXME DEAPOSTROPHIZER
+    #removes apostrophes from output of string in array->PRINTCARD
+    #may require relocating. [thanks, drunk me!]
+    #maybe output as !array

 # Project Overview: